-Think about this; you wouldn’t go to your local grocery and pick up some fruit that looks bad, or buy some ground beef that looks like it’s been sitting in the Vegas sun for a week straight, would you?
+Think about this – you wouldn’t go to your local grocery and pick up some fruit that looks bad, or buy some ground beef that looks like it’s been sitting in the Vegas sun for a week straight, would you?

 It’s human nature.
 We want to get our money’s worth, and we tend to always look for the best.
-So the same goes with weed.
-If we were to take two similar strains and apply some eye-catching “color” to one of them, 9 out of 10 people would probably purchase the colored one rather than the plain and simple one, even though they have the same potency and will probably have the same effect.
-You’d probably even pay more for colored/purple cannabis buds).
+And the same goes with weed; if we were to take two similar strains and apply some eye-catching “color” to one of them, 9 out of 10 people would probably purchase the colored one rather, even though in reality they have the same potency and will probably have the same effect.
+(Hell, a lot of people even pay more for colored/purple cannabis buds).

 Related Article: Where to Find Cheap Quality Weed

 There are many reasons people color their cannabis.
 Some do it for fun, some to make it look more appealing, and for others, it’s actually a way to bump up their prices (although in just a little bit we’ll talk about why this is usually a complete scam).

 Over the years, in fact, we’ve heard of quite a few ways to get your buds purple.
 We’ve even seen people use purple food coloring to dye the plant — TERRIBLE!

 Ultimately, many people mistakenly believe that the best way to turn cannabis purple is to “stop it from breathing.”
 They deprive the plant of Oxygen, carbon dioxide, and other gases, trying to “suffocate” the photosynthetic process in order for it to turn purple.
 These methods are not advised as they will reduce the overall quality of the weed, eventually killing it off completely.